Asal-zou/analyzing--e-commerce-database-with-SQL/cleaning_data.md

---  Making sure that city and country have the correct formatting and updated table (used internent for this part ('[^a-zA-Z\s]', '', 'g'))
+**Making sure that city and country have the correct formatting and updated table** (used internent for this part ('[^a-zA-Z\s]', '', 'g'))

 ``` UPDATE public.all_sessions